KronicDeth/intellij-elixir/README.md

 3. A Go To Declaration lookup menu will appear, allowing you to jump either the `alias` that setup the aliased name or jumping directly to `defmodule` of the unaliased name.
 Select which declaration you want
   a.
 Use arrow keys to select and hit `Enter`
   b. `Click`

+#### Function or Macro

+You'll know if function or macro usage is resolved and Go To Declaration will work if the call is annotated, which in the default themes will show up as *italics*.

+##### Imported Functions or Macros

+1. Place the cursor over name of the function or macro call.
+2. Activate the Go to Declaration action with one of the following:
+  a. `Cmd+B`
+  b.
+Select Navigate &gt; Declaration from the menu.
+  c. `Cmd+Click`
+3. A Go To Declaration lookup menu will appear, allowing you to jump to either the `import` that imported the function or macro or jumping directly to the function or macro definition clause.
+Select which declaration you want.
+  a.
+Use arrow keys to select and hit `Enter`
+  b. `Click`

+##### Local Functions or Macros

+1. Place the cursor over name of the function or macro call.
+2. Activate the Go to Declaration action with one of the following:
+  a. `Cmd+B`
+  b.
+Select Navigate &gt; Declaration from the menu.
+  c. `Cmd+Click`
+3.
+  a.
+If there is only one clause in the function or macro definition, you'll jump immediately to that clause
+  b.
+If there is more than one clause in the function or macro definition, a Go To Declaration lookup menu will appear, allowing you to jump to either the `import` that imported the function or macro or jumping directly to the function or macro definition clause.
+Select which declaration you want.
+    i.
+Use arrow keys to select and hit `Enter` ii. `Click`

+##### Remote Functions or Macros

+1. Place the cursor over name of the function or macro call that is qualified by an Alias.
+2. Activate the Go to Declaration action with one of the following:
+  a. `Cmd+B`
+  b.
+Select Navigate &gt; Declaration from the menu.
+  c. `Cmd+Click`
+3.
+  a.
+If there is only one clause in the function or macro definition, you'll jump immediately to that clause
+  b.
+If there is more than one clause in the function or macro definition, a Go To Declaration lookup menu will appear, allowing you to jump to either the `import` that imported the function or macro or jumping directly to the function or macro definition clause.
+Select which declaration you want.
+    i.
+Use arrow keys to select and hit `Enter` ii. `Click`

 #### Module